Geeklog-Plugins/faq/README.md

 - Now plugin supports multiple themes.
 - Fixed undefined variable errors.
 - Removed FAQMAN import.
+- Add Auto install and updated uninstall and upgrade functions.

 Version 1.1.0:
 - Updated plugin for GeekLog 1.5.0 API.
 NOTE: This plugin will not work with